Chattahooligans/hooligan-hymnal-app/README.md

 ## For Developers

-Hooligan Hymnal is a React Native project for Android and iOS devices built using [Expo](https://expo.io) with a Node.js backend and web-based administration tools built with pugjs
+Hooligan Hymnal is a React Native project for Android and iOS devices built using [Expo](https://expo.io) with a Node.js backend.

 Review the `docs` directory for information on how to configure and customize the app, and to prepare to deploy to Google Play and the App Store.
 Visit the [hooligan-hymnal-server](https://github.com/Chattahooligans/hooligan-hymnal-server) repo for the server, which is required to serve data to the mobile app.